confraternities of laymen were common in late medieval Italy and elsewhere

 Schiavoni" and was granted a rare exemption from art-looting.

 Over the entrance is a marble relief of Saint George and the

-Dragon (1552) by Pietro da Salò, a pupil of Sansovino, and above it the earlier
+Dragon (1552) by Pietro da Salò, a pupil of Sansovino.
+In composition

 Virgin and Child with Saint John the Baptist presenting a brother and Saint Catherine

 (mid-14th century) from the old Ospedale di Santa Caterina building,

 previously on this site.
 The outside wall down the right also

 retains traces of the building before the 1551 rebuilding.

 On the ground floor are the justly famous nine